Can NMS Finalists Validate with the ACT?

 2. How the PSAT and NMS Used to Work

-3. In 2024, Can High PSAT Scorers Take the ACT or the Digital SAT?
+3. In 2026, Can High PSAT Scorers Take the ACT or the Digital SAT?

 4. Conclusion

-But until 2019, there was also a potential catch to the PSAT.
-If a student scored in the very upper percentage of their state’s performance, and were in the running to become a National Merit Scholar Semi-Finalist / Finalist / Winner, in order to actually WIN the title and the scholarship money, they’d have to “validate” their PSAT scores with an actual SAT test.
-In other words, they’d have to take an official SAT on one of the published test dates and score in the same range as they did in their stellar PSAT to prove the latter wasn’t just the product of a lucky day.
+Until 2019, all of those good opportunities that come with the PSAT…also came with a caveat.
+If a student scored in the tippy-top percentage of their state’s PSAT-takers that year, and thus placed in the running to become a National Merit Scholar Semi-Finalist / Finalist / Winner…in order to actually WIN the title and the scholarship money, they’d have to “validate” their PSAT scores with an actual SAT test.

 Even worse, if a student really did perform better on the ACT, she would study for and take THAT test in order to achieve the top score she needed for her college apps list...and then have to study for and sit down to take an SAT in addition—solely so that she could validate her PSAT score and become a National Merit Scholar!